Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Comparison with theory

 For the $\gamma$-2PCFs (Fig.~\ref{fig:shear_2pcfs_theory_validation:DV_comparison_bin4}), we note an average disagreement between simulations and theory of $\approx 15\%$, mostly falling in the $2 \, \sigma$ range.
 The disagreement is higher for the lowest and highest scales respectively due to the effects of pixelization and finite FoV which are not accounted for in the theory modeling.
 Probably linked to these, the $\gamma$-2PCFs shows a consistent trend of the fractional residuals among the fiducial DV and its derivatives.
-This is supported by the better agreement we obtain between theory and simulations when rescaling the theoretical derivatives by the ratio of the simulated over analytical DVs at fiducial cosmology.\inlinecomment{\JHD{Can we say with confidence that the 15\% precision limit quoted here does not affect our conclusions?
-Maybe 'We will show that...?} \simone{The 15\% precision at DV-level is consistent with the mean disagreement of the 1-sigma errors between sims and theory.
-This is mostly falling in the ill-conditioning uncertainty.}}
+This is supported by the better agreement we obtain between theory and simulations when rescaling the theoretical derivatives by the ratio of the simulated over analytical DVs at fiducial cosmology.

 For $\kappa$-PDF (Fig.~\ref{fig:kappa_pdf_theory_validation:DV_comparison_bin4}), the residuals of the fiducial cosmology are flat and well comprised within $[2, 3]$\%.
 These are, however, larger for the derivatives, albeit still within the $\approx 15\%$ range and improving at larger smoothing scale.
-We also note that $\kappa$-PDF is better modeled in the region around the peak. \inlinecomment{\cora{Can we quote the predicted vs. measured change in the variances here?
-For $w_0$ it seems it's still mostly a variance issue.} \simone{We checked the variance of simulated and theoretical PDFs to be well consistent on both $w_0$ nodes.}}
+We also note that $\kappa$-PDF is better modeled in the region around the peak.